 For example, one action item might be to have a stronger opening statement and establish a goal of the conversation, while another might be to make sure they’re booking the next meeting while on the call (if possible).
 We’ll listen to calls two weeks later and specifically pay attention to both action items to see how they’ve improved.
 It becomes a running list that’s constantly evolving and growing.
 It’s amazing to look back and see how far reps have come.

-Many reps are taken aback saying, “wait, you want to know about how I’m doing?
+Many reps are taken aback, saying, “Wait, you want to know about how I’m doing?
 You don’t just want to know about how my biggest deals are going?”

 It’s these sorts of questions that make reps not just want to work harder, but also make them feel part of something bigger than themselves.
-As leaders, we’re here not just to create incredible sales professionals, but also invest in our people beyond just the workplace.
+As leaders, we’re here not just to create incredible sales professionals, but also to invest in our people beyond the workplace.

 Stop Just Checking the Box

 Author Bio: Alex Kremer is a Sales Manager at Outreach, a Sales Engagement Platform company that helps organizations drive efficiency and effectiveness for sales organization.
 In this role, Alex leads, trains, and mentors a team of 15 Account Executives as they work with organizations across the world.
-As a proven and successful sales leader always looking for the new challenge and opportunity to grow, Alex was previously a high performing Account Executive for 6 years at both Outreach and Microsoft.
+As a proven and successful sales leader always looking for the new challenge and opportunity to grow, Alex was previously a high-performing Account Executive for 6 years at both Outreach and Microsoft.